News and notes from Reston (tm).

 Oooh, dramatic!
 Unfortunately, we already know what happens next.

-Kevin Jones Jr., now 20, of Maryland, was stabbed five times by Calvin C. Wallace, a Ghost Town Crips gang member from Reston whom he didn’t even know.
+[The victim] was stabbed five times by a Ghost Town Crips gang member from Reston whom he didn’t even know.

 "I think about it all the time.
-How can I forget what happened to me that night?"
-Jones testified at Wallace’s sentencing hearing Friday, Sept.
+How can I forget what happened to me that night?" he testified at a sentencing hearing Friday, Sept.
 26 in Fairfax County Circuit Court.

 The case was only the second Casey M. Lingan could recall prosecuting where gang activity victimized someone with no connection to gangs.